The Crossroads of Basel

 18 August 2020

-The city of Basel represents and confirms at a micro level the identity of Switzerland.
-This crossroads of rivers, roads, and mountain passes connect Italy, Germany, France and Austria, Northern and Southern, Western and Eastern Europe.
+The city of Basel represents and confirms, at a micro level, Switzerland’s identity.
+This crossroads of rivers, roads, and mountain passes connects Italy, Germany, France, and Austria, as well as Northern and Southern, Western, and Eastern Europe.

 The diocese of Basel was the (linguistic) frontier between two archbishoprics: Besançon in France, to which belonged the territory of Grossbasel, and Mainz (Mayence) in Germany, which included the diocese of Constance and Kleinbasel, on the right bank of the Rhine.